vernemq/vmq-operator/docs/getting-started.md

 #### Automatic clustering

 To sucessfully join an existing VerneMQ cluster the joining node must know at least one other node of the cluster.
 Such a node is also called the discovery node.
-In a 'manual' environment a human operator knows all the names and IP addresses of all the servers, so he is able to manually execute the `vmq-admin cluster join / leave...` commands.Obviously you expect Kubernetes to automatically handle that.
+In a 'manual' environment a human operator knows all the names and IP addresses of all the servers, so he is able to manually execute the `vmq-admin cluster join / leave...` commands.
+Obviously you expect Kubernetes to automatically handle that.

 #### Configuration